Do Flat Minima Improve Sparse Novel View Synthesis?: Related Work

-Random perturbation has been introduced into radiance field training for two primary purposes.
+Adapting random noise into radiance field training has been introduced for two primary purposes.

 Unlike our approach, which aims to improve generalization, some studies employ perturbation for uncertainty quantification rather than relying on a deterministic approach.
-Stochastic or Bayesian formulations of NeRF have explicitly modeled radiance or density distributions~\citep{shen2021snerf,lee2025bayesiannerf}.
-Subsequent work perturbs trained models to estimate epistemic uncertainty~\citep{goli2024bayesrays}.
-Similar ideas have been extended to 3DGS, where Gaussian parameters are sampled from learned distributions to render both images and calibrated uncertainty maps~\citep{aira2025stochasticgs}.
+Stochastic or Bayesian formulations of NeRFs have explicitly modeled radiance or density distributions~\cite{shen2021snerf,lee2025bayesiannerf}.
+Subsequent work perturbs trained models to estimate epistemic uncertainty~\cite{goli2024bayesrays}.
+Similar ideas have been extended to 3DGS, where Gaussian parameters are sampled from learned distributions to render both images and calibrated uncertainty maps~\cite{aira2025stochasticgs}.

-Some works~\citep{kheradmand20243dgsmcmc,gao2024hicom,ling2025precondition} achieve robustness by injecting random noise into Gaussian parameters or query locations, which can be interpreted as randomly choosing parameters in a neighborhood radius.
-Nevertheless, this random perturbation serves as an inefficient proxy for finding the worst-case loss and may also introduce unexpected artifacts (\cref{supple:random} provides more details).
-In contrast, our method adversarially perturbs parameters along the gradient direction to calculate the worst-case loss within that radius.
+Some works~\cite{kheradmand20243dgsmcmc,gao2024hicom,ling2025precondition,chen2025quantifying,seo2026improving} achieve robustness by injecting random noise into Gaussian parameters or query locations, which can be interpreted as randomly choosing parameters in a neighborhood radius.
+This random perturbation serves as an inefficient proxy for finding the worst-case loss, and thus may flatten the loss landscape.
+In contrast, our work fundamentally investigates the direct link between the loss landscape and generalization, allowing us to rethink the success of these prior works.